lanl/PyBNF/docs/installation.rst

 Installation of External Simulators
 -----------------------------------

+.. _bng_install:

 BioNetGen
 ^^^^^^^^^
 PyBNF is designed to work with simulators present in the BioNetGen software suite, version 2.3, available for download from the `BioNetGen`_ website.
 Note that for Linux distributions other than Ubuntu, the pre-built binary is unreliable, and it is necessary to rebuild BioNetGen from source.
+For Windows, Perl must be installed separately as part of BioNetGen installation; the developers recommend `ActivePerl`_.
 The current BioNetGen distribution includes support for both network-based simulations and network-free simulations.

 .. _set_bng_path:
 \